-All of our staff follow the school Behaviour Policy and protocols.
-Two members of staff have completed the Mental Health First Aider course and have attended introductory training for the Liverpool Mental Health Support Team Programme which is now up and running in school Furthermore, we can access Child and Adolescent Mental Health Services (CAMHS) and our local authority services for inclusion and behaviour support.
-Currently we have access to the Seedlings programme (through YPAS), which provides I:I support for some of our children aiming to improve emotional well-being and behaviour.
-These sessions are for one hour, once a week.
-We also provide a sensory/time-out area for children who need to de-escalate certain behaviours or who need to calm down.
-We are also lucky to be able to access Positive Futures, an organisation who can offer early I:I intervention for children who are starting to struggle with their self-image, confidence or behaviours that they are starting to show.
+- All of our staff follow the school Behaviour Policy and protocols. - Two members of staff have completed the Mental Health First Aider course and have attended introductory training for the Liverpool Mental Health Support Team Programme which is now up and running in school. - We also have two members of staff working on the Trauma Informed Schools Diploma and two other staff who completed the two-day Trauma Informed Schools training course. - Furthermore, we can access Child and Adolescent Mental Health Services (CAMHS) and our local authority services for inclusion and behaviour support.
+Currently we have access to the Seedlings programme (through YPAS), which provides 1:1 support for some of our children aiming to improve emotional well-being and behaviour.
+These sessions are for one hour, once a week. - We also provide a sensory/time-out area for children who need to de-escalate certain behaviours or who need to calm down. - We are also lucky to be able to access Positive Futures, an organisation who can offer early 1:1 intervention for children who are starting to struggle with their self-image, confidence or behaviours that they are starting to show. - Finally, we have been working with the Bobby Colleran Foundation who come into school to support children who have suffered a bereavement.
+We work with this organisation on an as and when basis linked to need.